 This section describes a chat model method batch(), which parallelizes model calls client-side.It is distinct from batch APIs supported by inference providers, such as OpenAI or Anthropic.

 By default, batch() will only return the final output for the entire batch.
-If you want to receive the output for each individual input as it is finishes generating, you can stream results with batch_as_completed():
+If you want to receive the output for each individual input as it finishes generating, you can stream results with batch_as_completed():

 Yield batch responses upon completion